JCesarCM93/DoItPicBoot/PIC18F27Q43/README.md

-Bootloader contains assembler macros perform a similar function to the preprocessor's #define directive, in that they define a single identifier and their location counter to represent a sequence of code.
+Bootloader contains assembler macros perform a similar function to the preprocessor's #define directive, in that they define a single identifier and their location counter to represent sequence of instructions and are very similar to functions

 Some assembler macros have arguments, and there are characters that have special meaning inside macro definitions.
 ```
 #define InitSys	    0x6C0
 #define InitPinOut  0x700